-in relation to Chapter 12 Papakāinga/Kāinga Nohoanga Zone, means land with the following status in any one or more of the following categories or sub-categories:
+in relation to Chapter 12 Papakāinga/Kāinga Nohoanga Zone, means land with the following status:

-- Māori communal Land gazetted or determined by order of the Māori Land Court as Māori reservation under s338 Te Ture Whenua Māori Act 1993; and - b.
-Māori customary land and Māori freehold land as defined in s4 and s129 Te Ture Whenua Māori Act 1993; and - c.
+- a.
+Māori communal Land gazetted or determined by order of the Māori Land Court as Māori reservation under s338 Te Ture Whenua Māori Act 1993; and - Māori customary land and Māori freehold land as defined in s4 and s129 Te Ture Whenua Māori Act 1993; and - c.
 Any land where: - i. a status declaration under the Māori Affairs Amendment Act 1967 was made converting Māori freehold land to general title, and where there have been no changes of ownership since the conversion other than to an owner's bloodline successor(s); or - ii. one or more owners are able to provide written evidence of Whakapapa to the original grantees of the land as confirmed by the Te Runanga o Ngāi Tahu Whakapapa Unit or the Māori Land Court; or - iii. the land is vested in a Trust constituted pursuant to Part 12 of Te Ture Whenua Māori Act 1993 or a Māori incorporation constituted pursuant to Part 13 of the Te Ture Whenua Māori Act 1993; or - iv. the land is owned by a Rūnanga with authority/mana over the area in which the original Māori reserve is located.